 Your attorney will help you prepare for your testimony much like a coach would prepare his team for an upcoming opponent.
 He or she will walk you through their defense strategy, as well as provide you with their experienced guidance as to what to expect when asked to testify.

-There will be specific questions that your attorney will go over with you during your preparation, and possible practice meetings.
-They will also have prepared, and gone over with you, a list of questions they know will be asked of you by the prosecution, as well as a few that the judge themselves might ask in order to clarify a response from you.
+There will be specific questions that your attorney will go over with you during your preparation and possible practice meetings.
+They will also have prepared, and gone over with you, a list of questions they know will be asked of you by the prosecution, as well as a few that the judge himself might ask in order to clarify a response from you.
 This type of guidance from your attorney is almost invaluable.

 Testifying At Your DWI Trial